-Focusing solely on this academic year, the most positive climate scores were related to supervision, for both CWEL graduates (M=3.46), and CWEB graduates (M=3.50).
-These scores indicate both CWEB and CWEL graduates value their supervision.
-The lowest ratings for CWEB (M=3.08) and CWEL (M=2.92) were related to staff morale.
-This may indicate that both CWEB and CWEL graduates do not feel appreciated or valued for the work they do with the families on their caseloads.
+For this academic year, the most positive climate scores were related to Teamwork for CWEB graduates (M=3.77) and Supervision for CWEL graduates (M=3.18).
+These ratings suggest that CWEB graduates feel like they are incorporated into the agency.
+Whereas CWEL graduates value the supervision they receive in the agency.
+The lowest ratings for CWEB (M=3.36) were related to staff Morale, whereas for CWEL (M=2.75) lower ratings were endorsed for Employee Involvement.
+This may indicate that CWEL graduates do not feel appreciated or valued for the work they do with the families and that CWEB graduates feel less involved in the agency.
+Some of this may reflect the developmental level of CWEB versus CWEL graduates, as well as their respective roles within their agencies.

 Organizational climate ratings were compared according to respondents' tenure in public child welfare (five or fewer years or more than five years).
-Although the ratings were neutral for both groups, respondents who worked in child welfare for more than five years rated every domain (teamwork, morale, information flow. employee involvement, supervision, and meetings) as lower than those who have been working in child welfare for less than five years.
-However, none of these differences were statistically significant.
-When compared to last academic year, a downward trend was seen in the domain scores for respondents employed in child welfare for less than five Since this cohort is comprised mostly of CWEL years. graduates, this finding is not surprising and should be interpreted as the findings above regarding the increase in CWEL graduates' ratings from last academic year.
-Likewise, the domain scores for this year's cohort were higher than last
+Although the ratings were neutral for both groups, respondents who worked in child welfare for more than five years rated every domain Information (Teamwork, Morale, Flow, Employee Involvement, Supervision, and Meetings) lower than those who have been working in child welfare for less than five years.
+The only statistically significant difference, however, was for the Teamwork domain (t=2.49, p<.05).
+These domain scores increased from last academic year for those with shorter tenure in child welfare, but continued to decrease or